 AUG 27-31

-At Into The Great Wide Open, we are literally building the future together with the construction world.
-This year, the Building Site of the Future is emerging in various locations on Vlieland: a unique intersection for the festival and construction sectors.
-A testing ground for emission-free, circular, and biobased construction, spread across the island, where we experiment with sustainable innovations together with partners such as BAM, TBI, and Stichting Doen.
+At Into The Great Wide Open, we are literally building the future together with the construction industry.
+Once again this year, the festival and construction sectors are joining forces at the Construction Site of the Future.
+A testing ground for emission-free, circular and bio-based building, spread across the island, where together with partners such as BAM, TBI and Stichting Doen, we are experimenting with sustainable innovations.

-Festivals provide the perfect experimental space for sustainable innovation: their temporary nature makes it possible to realize sustainable ideas, from conceptualization to practical experimentation.
-With the festival grounds as a base and the expertise of the construction sector, sustainable solutions are developed that help both the construction sector and the festival sector transition to a circular and emission-free future.
-No theory, but practice: experiments with fully electric transport, biobased geotextiles, and constructive work with sustainable materials such as bamboo.
+Festivals offer the perfect experimental space for sustainable innovation: their temporary nature makes it possible to bring sustainable ideas to life, from conceptualization to real-world experimentation.
+With the festival grounds as a base and the expertise of the construction sector, sustainable solutions are being developed that help both the construction sector and the festival sector make the transition to a circular and emission-free future.
+No theory, but practice: experiments with fully electric transport, bio-based geotextiles and the constructive use of sustainable materials such as bamboo.

 emission-free energy